cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [CosmJS](/tutorials/7-cosmjs/1-cosmjs-intro.md).
 * You have the checkers CosmJS codebase up to the external GUI.
-If not, follow the [previous steps](./3-external-gui.md) or you can go ahead and clone and checkout [this branch](https://github.com/cosmos/academy-checkers-ui/tree/unwired-gui) to get the version needed for this tutorial.
+If not, follow the [previous steps](./3-external-gui.md) or go ahead and clone and checkout [this branch](https://github.com/cosmos/academy-checkers-ui/tree/unwired-gui) to get the version needed for this tutorial.
 * You have the checkers Go codebase up to the CosmJS elements.
 If not, check out [this branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/cosmjs-elements) to get the version for testing the GUI in this tutorial.

 </HighlightBox>